gvwilson/thirdbit/src/fiction/makers-return/index.md

 a matching hoodie with a built-in breathing mask in case of an emergency, gloves for her hands and feet: she had worn the same outfit in ever-larger sizes for as long as she could remember.
-"When you're older," Doctor Meadows and Captain Leung said when she asked them if she could have a uniform like theirs.
+"When you're older," Doctor Szego and Captain Leung said when she asked them if she could have a uniform like theirs.
 She sighed,
 dressed,